-- Set the headlight to marking $oldsymbol{\mathbb{B}}$.
+- Set the headlight to marking B.

-The light-dark boundary must lie exactly on the lower marking B when the motorcycle is ready for use with the rider mounted along with any luggage and a passenger if applicable.
+The light-dark boundary must lie exactly on lower marking B when the motorcycle is ready to operate with the rider mounted along with any luggage and a passenger, if applicable.

 16.14 Diagnostics connector